 The great thing about photography is that there are very few hard and fast rules, especially when it comes to the creative, compositional, aesthetic side of things.
 But there are definitely guidelines that have proven time and again to lead to better photographs.
 For instance, there are compositional “rules” that we learn early on—like the rule of thirds or the rule of leading lines.
 We’ve all probably learned through practice that, yes, in fact, those compositional guidelines often do lead to better pictures.

 Along those same lines, there are guidelines for posing a portrait subject.
-While there aren’t any hard-and-fast posing rules, history has demonstrated time and again that there are a lot of poses that are more likely to lead to good pictures, and some that are just as likely to result in bad ones.
-So, without further ado, here are some of my own favorite posing “rules” that I’ve found lead to better portraits.
+Certain poses are more likely to lead to good pictures, while others are more likely to result in bad ones.

 Sometimes I’ll place an apple box on the floor in front of my subject and ask them to put a foot up on the box, bringing their knee up in front of them.
 They can then lean their elbow on their knee, which creates a more casual overall appearance—and almost always positions their torso, shoulders and head in an attractive pose that creates nice lines and angles.
 It’s a great way to keep a seated portrait from coming across as too stuffy.

-If I’m photographing someone obese, I don’t like to seat them.
+If I’m photographing someone who might be self-conscious about their weight, I don’t like to seat them.
 Sitting poses can exaggerate the weight around their face and neck.
 Instead, I ask them to stand and use many of the same posing guidelines I would if they were seated.